mlbridge/mlbridge.github.io/README.md

 the fallthrough to other plugins.
 If the model is highly confident that the domain name is malicious, a response is sent back to the ML Bridge Plugin that prevents the fallthrough to other plugins.
-Moreover, the ML Bridge Plugin sends back a Honeypot or a Blackhole IP addresses to the user querying the malicious domain.
+Moreover, the ML Bridge Plugin sends back Honeypot or Blackhole IP addresses to the user querying the malicious domain.
 If the model is not confident about its prediction, then a response is sent back to the ML Bridge Plugin that allows the fallthrough to other plugins.
 However,the domain name is stored in the database for manual vetting.